 Please note: The above entries are not a complete list of inclusion and/or exclusion criteria.

-There are 10 study visits with 2 visits prior to surgery, 2 visits for the surgery and 6 visits over the next 12 months after surgery.
-Each visit will last about 2 to 4 hours.
+There are 10 study visits with two (2) visits prior to surgery, two (2) visits for the surgery and six (6) visits over the following 12 months after surgery.
+Each visit will last about two to four hours.

-The primary goal of this study is to establish the safety and efficacy of SB623 stem cell implantation.
-While researchers hope the experimental SB623 cells will be effective in reducing motor deficit after TBI, there is no proof of this yet.
+The primary goal of this study is to establish the safety and efficacy of SB623 stem cell implantation, rather than to maximize the chance for improvement.
+While researchers hope the experimental drug will be effective in reducing motor deficit after TBI, there is no proof of this yet.

-Subjects will receive token items as an expression of appreciation for participation in the study.
-These items are intended to be of use to the subject during the study.
+You will receive token items as an expression of appreciation for participation in the study.
+These items are yours to keep.